Expense Reimbursement Policy Best Practices (and 3 Templates)

 - Making your company’s expense reimbursement policy clear and specific.
 Define any potentially confusing jargon so that employees won’t misunderstand the rules.

 - Testing it out on employees.
 When you know the ins and outs of accounting, it’s easy to assume that everyone else does too.
-Test your new policy on a focus group before rolling it out to the entire company to see what you need to explain or simplify.
+Test your new T&E management policy on a focus group before rolling it out to the entire company to see what you need to explain or simplify.
 Does everyone understand what an accountable plan is?
 Are “work-related expenses” clearly defined?
 Can employees get access to the company credit card instead of paying out of pocket?
 Get feedback to determine whether or not the policy has clauses that can be misinterpreted.
-Make adjustments as needed.
+Make adjustments to better manage T&E needed.

 - Announcing the new policy and making it easily available through your company's communication tool, Slack, intranet, etc. Make the policy available in a cloud-based drive so that employees can review it on the go.
 This accessibility is especially important for your business travelers.